blanksblanks/Notes/csPS0.md

 object, so we can even, say map string commands to functions.

 22. _What are #import and #include used for?_
+#include and #import request that the proprocessor read a file and add it to
+its output. #import ensures that the prprocessor only includes a file once.
+#include allows you to include the same file many times, and is generally used
+by C programmers, while Objective-C programmers tend to use #import.
+If the header file you with to include is located in your project directory your wrap the filename in "", while angle brackets indicate the header is in one of the standard locations that the preprocessor knows about.

 23. _What are global variables?_